Making the most out of your exchange

 “To failure” means there’s no number of arbitrary repetitions, you do the exercise until your muscles fail to do another repetition.

 If you have arthritis or anything that prevents you from doing any or all of these exercises properly, try different variations, for example, for push-ups don’t perform the exercise in a full prone position, put the weight of your lower body on your knees (instead of the toes as in a regular push-up), this is called a “knee push-up”.
-Do this if you have actual health reasons for being unable to perform the exercises as they were intended to be.
+Do this if you have actual health reasons for being unable to perform the exercises as they were intended to be performed.
 If you don’t feel somewhat light-headed after the workout, then you are not doing the exercises to failure or not using proper form, in either case, you’re not going to reap the anti-anxiety benefits.

 Remember that you do not have to do this if you don’t want to, but it’s the one thing that most closely resembles a magic pill for preventing anxiety and it comes with a myriad of short term as well as long term benefits.
 And it’s only five minutes!